 Relational assaults and bullying

-It is important that you intervene if they think bullying is a problem and, if necessary, getting other adults to step in, including involved teachers, coaches, or counselors to stop the bullying behavior.
+It is important that you intervene if you think that the bullying it's a problem and, if necessary, getting other adults to step in, including involved teachers, coaches, or counselors to stop the bullying behavior.

 First romantic relationships